2005–2006 Thai political crisis: Planning for the coup

 Planning for the coup started in approximately February 2006 and continued in secret during the subsequent crisis.
 Rumours about unrest in the armed forces and possible coup plots unfurled for months leading to the coup.
 In May 2006, General Sonthi Boonyaratglin issued assurances that the military would not seize power.
-On 20 July 2006, around a hundred middle-ranking army officers said to be supporters of Thaksin were reassigned by the army high command, fuelling rumours that the army was divided between supporters and opponents of the prime minister.
-In July 2006, 3rd Army Area Commander Saprang Kalayanamitr gave an interview where he stated that Thai politics was below standard and that the Kingdom's leadership was weak.
+On 20 July 2006, around one hundred middle-ranking army officers said to be supporters of Thaksin were reassigned by the army high command, fueling rumours that the army was divided between supporters and opponents of the prime minister.

+In July 2006, 3rd Army Area Commander Saprang Kalayanamitr gave an interview where he stated that Thai politics were below standard and that the Kingdom's leadership was weak.
 He also claimed that Thailand had a false democracy.
 In August 2006, there were reports of tank movements near Bangkok, but the military attributed these to a scheduled exercise.
 In early September, Thai police arrested five army officers, all members of Thailand's counter-insurgency command, after intercepting one of the officers with a bomb in a car allegedly targeting the prime minister's residence.
 Three of the suspects were released after the coup.

 In December 2006, former National Security Council head Prasong Soonsiri claimed that he and five other senior military figures had been planning a coup as early as July.
 He claimed that Sonthi was one of those figures, but that Surayud and Prem were not involved at the time.

 Impeachment attempts

-In February 2006, 28 senators submitted a petition to the Constitutional Court calling for the Prime Minister's impeachment for conflicts of interest and improprieties in the sell-off of Shin Corporation under Articles 96, 216 and 209 of the Thai constitution.
-The senators said the Prime Minister violated the Constitution and was no longer qualified for office under Article 209.
+In February 2006, 28 senators submitted a petition to the Constitutional Court calling for the Prime Minister's impeachment for conflicts of interest and improprieties in the sell-off of Shin Corporation under Articles 96, 216, and 209 of the Thai constitution.
+The senators said that the Prime Minister violated the Constitution and was no longer qualified for office under Article 209.
 However, the Court rejected the petition on 16 February, with the majority judges saying the petition failed to present sufficient grounds to support the prime minister's alleged misconduct.

 Another impeachment attempt was made by the Thai university students network, led by Thammasat University students.
 A petition was launched to impeach Thaksin via the Senate.
-As of 27 February 2006, over 50,000 people signed the petition.
+As of 27 February 2006, over 50,000 people had signed the petition.
 This exceeded the minimum number required by the Constitution to launch the bid.